paulfioravanti/steno-dictionaries/src/command/application/README.md

 # Application Custom Commands

-The [AppleScript][] files contained in this directory contain functionality that relate to "activating" (opening) macOS applications and/or bringing their main window into focus.
+The [AppleScript][] file contained in this directory contains functionality that relates to "activating" (opening) macOS applications and/or bringing their main window into focus in order to **use** them (hence the script name).

 These scripts are referenced in the [`command-applications.json`][] dictionary.